asmltd/faucet/src/apps/flow_manager/docs/Angularjs.rst

 AngularJS extends HTML attributes with Directives, and binds data to HTML with Expressions.

 AngularJS Extends HTML
-    AngularJS extends HTML with ng-directives.
+    AngularJS extends HTML with ng-directives:

     1. The ng-app directive defines an AngularJS application.